-U.S. World and News Report’s 2022 list of “best global universities” seven South Korean academic institutions among its top 400 contenders.
-QS World University Rankings goes even further, six South Korean universities among the top 100 in the world for 2022.
+U.S. World and News Report’s 2022 list of “best global universities” features seven South Korean academic institutions among its top 400 contenders.
+QS World University Rankings goes even further, putting six South Korean universities among the top 100 in the world for 2022.
 Seoul National University, Korea University, and Yonsei University — South Korea’s three most prestigious universities — even have their own acronym: SKY.

 China, perhaps South Korea’s chief economic and geopolitical rival, has been drawing from its significant resources to outcompete South Korea in attracting Moroccan students.
-Whereas the GKS only awards funding to about 1,300 international students each year, China tens of thousands of scholarships for foreigners, among them many Moroccans.
-China has also the establishment of Confucius Institutes — Korean language centers’ better-funded counterparts — at universities in Rabat, Tangier, and Casablanca, Morocco’s largest city.
+Whereas the GKS only awards funding to about 1,300 international students each year, China offers tens of thousands of scholarships for foreigners, among them many Moroccans.
+China has also supported the establishment of Confucius Institutes — Korean language centers’ better-funded counterparts — at universities in Rabat, Tangier, and Casablanca, Morocco’s largest city.

 “China seemed like a great place to study since it’s beautiful with an amazing culture,” said Nour el-Houda Benoutemmahi, a 25-year-old from the southern Moroccan city of Agadir who obtained her bachelor’s degree in business administration at Wuhan University of Science and Technology.
 “The cost of studying in China is the same as at a private university in Morocco.”
 She added that South Korea’s cost of living precluded her from studying there.